 You can use an AI summarizer for meeting notes by feeding it recordings or transcripts and asking for key points, decisions, and action items.
 With Lindy, those meeting summaries can also create follow-up emails, tickets, or tasks automatically, so the notes are directly connected to the next steps.

-Yes, Lindy offers a free plan for AI summarization, which is ideal for light or trial use.
-With Lindy’s free tier, you can build simple summarizer agents for emails, documents, or meetings, test them in real workflows, and only upgrade when you need more runs, more agents, or team-level features.
+Yes, tools like Notta, TLDR This, Otter, and SciSpace offer a free tier for AI summarization, which is ideal for light or trial use.
+With these free tiers, you can test them in real workflows, and only upgrade when you need more capabilities or team-level features.

 AI summarizers are accurate enough for academic research as a first pass, not as a replacement for reading the paper.
 You can use tools like Scholarcy or SciSpace to process PDFs, then use Lindy to summarize your notes, track reading lists, and turn research summaries into tasks, outlines, or follow-ups.